wshanks/tbhints/README.md

 ## Installation

-tbhints can be installed by zipping the contents of the `src/` directory into a file and installing it via the Thunderbird addons manager.
+tbhints can be installed by zipping the contents of the `src/` directory into a file (or running `make tbhints` to produce a xpi file in the `build/` directory) and installing it via the Thunderbird addons manager.
 It can also be installed temporarily from the `Tools->Developer Tools->Debug Addons` page by selecting the `manifest.json` file in the `src/` directory.

 ## Usage